HOW TO JOIN

 We provide need-based financial assistance with distribution determined by family income, number of dependents, and special financial circumstances.
 Qualified applicants are selected and received assistance as deductions on family fee payments.

-The Houston Chapter will waive the $75 application fee for financial assistance applicants.
 On the application, students should select “Yes” that they intend to apply for financial assistance.
 Students must select “Yes” to this question in order for the Financial Assistance Application to appear on their dashboard.
 Then, at the end of the application, they should select, “I request a waiver”.
-Please be prepared to provide proof of income.

 ADDITIONAL FUNDING OPPORTUNITIES